bitshares/dev.bitshares.works/docs/bts_guide/accounts/referral.rst

  * already paid some fees, or
  * have referred people that paid some fees,

- you can withdraw them in the "Vesting balances" menu of your account.
+ you can claim them in the "Vesting balances" menu of your account.

 |